Terms of sale

 2.2.4 Cancellations to ticketed events by mail or email will only be accepted up to one calendar month prior to the event and can be subject to an administration fee of £75 + VAT per delegate.
 No refunds can be given on or after the end of the last business day one month before a conference.
 All tickets must be paid for, even where a delegate is unable to attend, unless we expressly receive a cancellation.
 Non-attendance or non-payment will be taken as a cancellation on the day of the event and will incur a 100% cancellation fee.

-2.2.5 In the event of the cancellation of an event by Dorson West, liability will be restricted to the refund of fees paid and will not extend to indirect or consequential losses.
+2.2.5 In the event of the cancellation of an event by Dorson Inform, liability will be restricted to the refund of fees paid and will not extend to indirect or consequential losses.

-2.2.6 Dorson West reserves the right to make changes to the programme, speakers or venue.
+2.2.6 Dorson Inform reserves the right to make changes to the programme, speakers or venue.

 2.2.9 Please notify the events team at time of booking of any special requirements that you may have such as dietary restrictions or accessibility needs.
 Without prior notification, we cannot guarantee that we will be able to cater to special requirements.

-2.2.11 Sponsor contracts cannot be cancelled, other than by agreement in writing with Dorson West.
+2.2.11 Sponsor contracts cannot be cancelled, other than by agreement in writing with Dorson Inform.